Microsoft PixelSense: History

 The idea for the product was initially conceptualized in 2001 by Steven Bathiche of Microsoft Hardware and Andy Wilson of Microsoft Research.

 In October 2001, DJ Kurlander, Michael Kim, Joel Dehlin, Bathiche and Wilson formed a virtual team to bring the idea to the next stage of development.

 In 2003, the team presented the idea to the Microsoft Chairman Bill Gates, in a group review.
 Later, the virtual team was expanded and a prototype nicknamed T1 was produced within a month.
 The prototype was based on an IKEA table with a hole cut in the top and a sheet of architect vellum used as a diffuser.
 The team also developed some applications, including pinball, a photo browser, and a video puzzle.
 Over the next year, Microsoft built more than 85 prototypes.
 The final hardware design was completed in 2005.

 A similar concept was used in the 2002 science fiction movie Minority Report.
 As noted in the DVD commentary, the director Steven Spielberg stated the concept of the device came from consultation with Microsoft during the making of the movie.
 One of the film's technology consultant's associates from MIT later joined Microsoft to work on the project.

 The technology was unveiled as under the "Microsoft Surface" name by Microsoft CEO Steve Ballmer on May 30, 2007, at The Wall Street Journals 'D: All Things Digital' conference in Carlsbad, California.
 Surface Computing is part of Microsoft's Productivity and Extended Consumer Experiences Group, which is within the Entertainment & Devices division.
-The first few companies slated to deploy it were Harrah's Entertainment, Starwood, T-Mobile and a distributor, International Game Technology.
+The first few companies slated to deploy it were Harrah's Entertainment, Starwood Hotels and Resorts, T-Mobile and a distributor, International Game Technology.

 On April 17, 2008, AT&T became the first retailer to sell the product.
-In June 2008 Harrah’s Entertainment launched Microsoft Surface at Rio iBar and Disneyland launched it in Tomorrowland, Innoventions Dream Home.
+In June 2008 Harrah's Entertainment launched Microsoft Surface at Rio iBar and Disneyland launched it in Tomorrowland, Innoventions Dream Home.
 On August 13, 2008, Sheraton Hotels introduced it in their hotel lobbies at 5 locations.
 On September 8, 2008, MSNBC began using it to work with election maps for the 2008 U.S. Presidential Election on air.

 On June 18, 2012, the product was re-branded under the name "Microsoft PixelSense" as a result of the company adopting the Surface brand for its newly unveiled series of tablet PCs.
 The Samsung SUR40 was discontinued in 2013.
+The name "Microsoft PixelSense" is also used to market the display technology included in the Surface line of personal computers (similar to how Apple uses the term Retina display).